 Keeping it simple: a magnet will reprogram a regular pacemaker into an asynchronous mode (AOO, VOO, DOO) at a manufacturer-defined heart rate.
-An ICD’s antitachycardia function will be disabled (ie, it will no longer deliver shocks); however, the pacemaker portion of the ICD will not be changed.
+By contrast, a magnet will deactivate an ICD’s “shock” function; however, the pacemaker portion of the ICD will not be changed.

 This is the question I’m often asked as a cardiothoracic anesthesiologist and intensivist.

 “Rishi, I have a patient with (insert device name here)… do I need to put a magnet on?”

 - Why does the patient have the device?